giancarlovisconti/giancarlovisconti.github.io/research.md

 ## Working papers

-"Economic Perceptions and Electoral Choices: A Design-Based Approach."
-Conditionally accepted, ***Political Science Research and Methods***.

 "Voting for the Lesser Evil: Evidence from a Conjoint Experiment in Romania" (with Isabela Mares).
-Revise and Resubmit, ***Journal of Politics***.
+Revise and Resubmit, *under review*.

-"Electoral Reform Under Limited Party Competition: The Adoption of Proportional Representation in Latin America" (with Gabriel Negretto).
-Revise and Resubmit, ***Latin American Politics and Society***.

-"Finding the Largest Matched Sample that is Balanced by Design: A Case Study of the Effect of an Earthquake on Electoral Outcomes" (with José Zubizarreta).

-"Crime Victimization and Policy Preferences" (dissertation chapter)

-"Ideological Preferences after Natural Disasters" (dissertation chapter)
+"Policy "Preferences after Crime Victimization: Panel and Survey Evidence from Latin America," *under review*.

+"After the Flood: Natural Disasters and Political Preferences in Chile."

+"Using Cardinality Matching to Flexibly Handle Limited Overlap in Covariate Distributions" (with Jose Zubizarreta).

+"Vice or Virtue?
+The Electoral Evaluation of Different Forms of Corruption" (with Isabela Mares).

 ## Work in Progress

-"Collective versus Individual Priorities: Evidence from a Large Natural Disaster" (dissertation chapter)

-"Ideological Voting in Adverse Conditions" (dissertation chapter)
+"Voting in Adverse Conditions: Evidence from a Survey Experiment in Chile."

-"Who Gets the Programs?
-Distributive Politics in Chile."
+"Who is the Distributor?
+Heterogeneity in Transfers to Local Governments."

+"Ending Caste-Based Discrimination in Public Policy" (with Chao-yo Cheng, Ryan Kennedy, and Johannes Urpelainen).

-***Updated March 2017***
+***Updated August 2017***